robot297/JAG_10_2019/grades/Lab 9 Questions.md

 You will need to use a second constructor for creating a tickets when the ID is already known.
 Make sure you don't break your mechanism for ensuring unique IDs.

-*Actually, you'll only be able to create approx 2 billion ticket IDs with this approach.
+*Actually, you'll only be able to create approx 2 billion valid ticket IDs with this approach.
 That should be enough for now, although perhaps something to revisit in a future version.

 Ensure that you include your mechanism for generating unique positive integer IDs for your Ticket objects.